Bill Drayton: Career

-Drayton became a manager and management consultant, working for McKinsey & Company as a consultant for almost ten years.
+Drayton became a manager and management consultant, working for McKinsey & Company as a consultant for ten years.

-During the administration of President Jimmy Carter (1977–1981), Drayton was an Assistant Administrator of the Environmental Protection Agency where he launched emissions trading, among other reforms.
+During the administration of President Jimmy Carter (1977–1981), Drayton was an assistant administrator of the Environmental Protection Agency, where he helped introduce emissions trading, among other reforms.
 He founded the group Save EPA after he left.

 Drayton has served as a visiting professor at Harvard University and Stanford University.

 Awards

-Drayton has received many awards and acknowledgments for his achievements.
-He was elected one of the early MacArthur Fellows for his work, including the founding of Ashoka: Innovators for the Public.
+Drayton was named one of the 1984 MacArthur Fellows for his work, including the founding of Ashoka: Innovators for the Public.

-The American Society of Public Administration and the National Academy of Public Administration jointly awarded him their National Public Service Award and he has also been named a Preiskel–Silverman Fellow for Yale Law School and is a member of the American Academy of Arts and Sciences.
+The American Society for Public Administration and the National Academy of Public Administration jointly awarded him their National Public Service Award.
+He has also been named a Preiskel–Silverman Fellow at Yale Law School.
+He is a member of the American Academy of Arts and Sciences.

-On May 25, 2009, Drayton was awarded an honorary degree, Doctorate of Humane Letters, by Yale University at commencement.
+On May 25, 2009, Drayton was awarded an honorary degree, Doctor of Humane Letters, by Yale University at commencement.

 David Gergen has called Drayton the "godfather of social entrepreneurship."
-And in 2008, Drayton was named a "visionary" as one of Utne Reader magazine's "50 Visionaries Who Are Changing the World".
+In 2008, Drayton was named a "visionary" as one of Utne Reader magazine's "50 Visionaries Who Are Changing Your World".

-In 2011, Drayton won Spain's prestigious Prince of Asturias Awards for international cooperation for his work promoting entrepreneurs.
+In 2011, Drayton won Spain's Prince of Asturias Award for international cooperation for his work promoting entrepreneurs.
 The prize foundation described him as a "driving force behind the figure of social entrepreneurs, men and women who undertake innovative initiatives for the common good".

-Within the next two weeks, Drayton also accepted the John W. Gardner Leadership award, "established in 1985 to honor outstanding Americans who exemplify the leadership and the ideals of John W. Gardner", and the World Entrepreneurship Forum's Social Entrepreneur Award.
+Later in 2011, Drayton also accepted the John W. Gardner Leadership Award and the World Entrepreneurship Forum's Social Entrepreneur Award.

-In 2012, Drayton was named an inaugural recipient of Middlebury College's Center for Social Entrepreneurship Vision Award, in recognition of the impact of his contributions to the field of social entrepreneurship.
+In 2012, Drayton was named an inaugural recipient of Middlebury College's Center for Social Entrepreneurship Vision Award.